Typical Israeli & Jewish customs, etiquette & behavior.

 Equality and Sharing

 In Israel, men and women are considered equals.
-Boys and girls serve in the army and girls are often in units that might generally be considered a man's territory.
+Boys and girls serve in the Israel Defense Force and girls are often in active fighting units that might generally be considered a man’s territory.
 An equal job opportunity law exists in Israel.

 When both parents are working in full time positions, household chores and responsibilities should be shared.